AlexVV13/tp-api/README.md

 - [ ] Multiple Queue entities support
 - [X] Merge shared tasks to one function
 - [X] Generate a better infrastructure
-- [ ] Multi Language support for CDA parks
+- [X] Multi Language support for CDA parks
-- [ ] Update EuropaPark to new API (current setup still works but unsure for how long it'll work)
+- [X] Update EuropaPark to new API (current setup still works but unsure for how long it'll work)
-- [ ] Update output
+- [-] Update output